 In general the best use of Amex Membership Rewards points is to convert them into airline miles.
 However, you only want to do this once you’ve figured out the award you want to book, have verified availability, and are sure you understand how that program works.

-However, there’s one other great value for redeeming Amex points, but only if you have The Business Platinum® Card from American Express OPEN.
-If you have this card then you can get a 35% refund on all “Pay With Points” redemptions, when either redeeming for travel in first or business class, or redeeming for travel on your designated airline.
+However, there’s one other great value for redeeming Amex points, but only if you have The Business Platinum® Card from American Express.
+If you have this card then you can get a 35% refund on all “Pay With Points” redemptions, when either redeeming for travel in first or business class, or redeeming for travel on your designated airline in any cabin.
+The catch is that the refund is only processed weeks after you book, so you’ll need to initially have enough points for the entire cost of the ticket at the rate of one cent per point.

-You ordinarily get one cent of value per point using the Pay With Points option, so when you’re getting a refund of 35% you’re potentially getting 1.35 cents of value per point, which is pretty good.
-In other words, you can book just about any airline ticket you want, and each point will get you 1.35 cents of value towards that redemption.
+You ordinarily get one cent of value per point using the Pay With Points option, so when you’re getting a refund of 35% you’re potentially getting 1.54 cents of value per point, which is pretty good.

 Personally I value Amex Membership Rewards points at ~1.7 cents each.

 Amex Membership Rewards points are one of my favorite points currencies out there.
-Not only does Amex have some great transfer partners, but the points are pretty easy to rack up as well, between the 5x points offered on airfare with The Platinum Card® from American Express, the 4.5x points offers at U.S. supermarkets and and 1.5x points offered on everyday spend with The Amex EveryDay® Preferred Credit Card from American Express, etc.
+Not only does Amex have some great transfer partners, but the points are pretty easy to rack up as well, between the 5x points offered on airfare with The Platinum Card® from American Express, the 4x points at U.S. supermarkets and U.S. restaurants with The American Express® Gold Card, and the 2x points on everyday spend with The Blue Business℠ Plus Credit Card from American Express.